twobit/gear/README.md

 <a name="Custom" />
 ## Custom Tasks

 Writing a task is especially easy compared to other Node build systems.
 There is no need to use taskjs internals within a task.
-Tasks simply transform input to output like a piped command.
-Input is immutable, the task returns transformed data via the callback.
+Tasks operate on lists of simple immutable objects.
+Objects have content and meta properties.
+The task returns transformed data via its callback.

 __Arguments__